Sweaterdog/YankoviC/backend/projects/default-project/examples/README.md

 # YankoviC Examples Directory

 Welcome to the YankoviC examples!
-This directory contai- **Use the Right Mode** - Graphics examples need `--electron` flag, web examples use `.ycw` extensions organized examples demonstrating different aspects of the YankoviC programming language.
+This directory contains various examples of how to code inside of YankoviC!

 ## Directory Structure